While sailing over choppy waters, a skeg can potentially take some of the work out of paddling and make the overall kayaking experience smoother.

 Step 3 – Remove Dust

-After sanding, use a rag or piece of cloth to gently wipe off any dust residues from the previous step.
+After sanding, use a rag or cloth to gently wipe off any dust residue.

 Step 4 – (Optional) Heat Hull

-This step is optional.
-In case your vessel is made of polyethylene, you may benefit from slightly heating the region of the keel that you want to mount the skeg on.
+In case your vessel is made of polyethylene, you might benefit from slightly heating the region of the keel that you’d like to mount the skeg on.

 Step 5 – Apply Marine Adhesive

-After preparing the target keel area, proceed to apply the marine glue, and attach the mounting frame to the hull.
+After preparing the target keel area, apply a marine glue and attach the mounting frame to the hull.
 Apply gentle hand pressure or use a weighted object to help the frame stick.
 Doing this should allow you to strengthen the bond between the hull and your skeg base.

 Step 6 – Attach Fin (if necessary)

-After the glue has dried, you can proceed to slide or attach the fin to the newly attached base.
+After the glue has dried, slide or attach the fin to the newly attached base.
 If your mounting comes with fin pre-attached; you don’t need to worry about this step.

 Step 7 – Attach Leash (optional)

-For inflatable kayaks, you can either use the above steps to secure a skeg to your vessel or go for those skegs that don’t require gluing.
+For inflatable kayaks, you can either use the above steps to secure a skeg to your kayak, or seek a skeg that doesn’t require gluing.
 These latter skegs have designated points of attachment and can be mounted using manufacturer-provided guidelines.

 Conclusion

-We hope after this brief overview of skegs, you’re now better positioned to decide whether your craft, outdoor conditions, and kayaking habits could use a skeg or not.
-Just to give you a recap, If you paddle frequently in open waters, where you come across crosswinds, a skeg might prove useful when it comes to keeping your heading.
+We hope you’re now better positioned to decide whether your kayak could use a skeg or not.
+If you paddle frequently in open waters, where you come across crosswinds, a skeg might prove useful when it comes to keeping you stable in the water.

 Happy kayaking!